-Short Answer: While there aren’t many car dealerships that take RV trade-ins, national chains like AutoNation and CarMax, as well as some regional purchasers and cash-for-car companies like CashForCars.com, will allow you to trade in your RV.
+Short Answer: While there aren’t many car dealerships that take RV trade-ins, a few national chains like AutoNation, as well as some regional purchasers and cash-for-car companies like CashForCars.com, will allow you to trade in your RV.
 Below, we have the information you’ll want to know when you’re planning to trade in your RV.

 Car Dealerships That Take RV Trade-Ins